wp-plugins/church-admin/readme.txt

 === church_admin ===
 Contributors: andymoyle
 Donate link: http://www.themoyles.co.uk/
-Tags: church admin sms smallgroups rota email address list calendar Requires at least: 3.0.0
+Tags: church admin, sms, smallgroups, rota, email, address list, calendar Requires at least: 3.0.0
 Tested up to: 3.0.5
-Stable tag: 0.32
+Stable tag: 0.32.2

-church_admin is a church admin plugin with calendar,address book, small group categories,sunday rota and bulk sms and mailshot facilities.
+A church admin plugin with calendar,address book, small group categories,sunday rota and bulk sms and mailshot facilities.

 == Description ==

 This plugin is for church wordpress site - it adds an easy to use address directory and you can email different groups of people.

-Small Groups - add, edit and delete
+* Small Groups - add, edit and delete

-Members - add, edit and delete
+* Members - add, edit and delete

-Email- send an email to members, parents or small group leaders
+* Email- send an email to members, parents or small group leaders

-SMS - send bulk sms to members using www.bulksms.co.uk account
+* SMS - send bulk sms to members using www.bulksms.co.uk account

-Sunday Rota - create and show rotas for your volunteers.
+* Sunday Rota - create and show rotas for your volunteers.

-Attendance tracking and graphs
+* Attendance tracking and graphs

-Visitor tracking and follow up
+* Visitor tracking and follow up

-Calendar - month to view, agenda view and nth day recurring events (eg 3rd Sunday)
+* Calendar - month to view, agenda view and nth day recurring events (eg 3rd Sunday)

-The calendar now includes that most powerful of planning tools - the year planner!
+* The calendar now includes that most powerful of planning tools - the year planner!

 == Installation ==